waiter-io/.github/pull_request_template.md

 ## Checklist

+- [ ] Added Projects on the right bar
-- [ ] Linked issues on the right bar?
+- [ ] Linked issues on the right bar